LUCIE FRANK

 HOW I WORK

-Talking problems through with somebody else can be very helpful.
-However, in many cases, a friend, a partner, or a family member is not the best option, and it is necessary to seek someone who creates optimal conditions: someone with an independent and objective mind, someone who cares and actively listens, and who offers a safe space in which it is possible to talk openly.
+Talking about your problems with someone else can be very helpful.
+However, in many situations, a friend, partner, or family member may not be the best option.
+That is when working with someone who can provide optimal conditions becomes important - someone with an independent and objective perspective, who listens actively, cares, and offers a safe, confidential space where you can speak openly.

-But finding the right therapist or counselor might sometimes be challenging.
-There are many different approaches, and not all might fit specific issues or situations.
-Also, each person is different, and not all personalities necessarily match.
+Finding the right therapist or counselor, however, can sometimes be challenging.
+There are many different approaches, and not every method suits every situation.
+Likewise, each person has a unique personality, and not all therapeutic relationships are an ideal fit.

-That is why I would like to introduce my work style briefly, so you can get some idea about what to expect when meeting me.
+That is why I would like to briefly introduce my approach to therapy and counseling, so you can get a clear sense of what to expect when meeting me.

 MY APPROACH

-As mentioned, many psychotherapeutic approaches can be defined and classified in several ways according to their theoretical model.
-And many psychotherapists and counselors combine more than just one approach.
-Therefore, it might sometimes be hard to tell which one is the primary theoretical model and system they follow.
+As mentioned, many psychotherapeutic approaches can be defined and classified in multiple ways based on their theoretical models.
+Many therapists and counselors also combine more than one approach, which can sometimes make it difficult to identify their primary framework.

-The integrative perspective indicates a flexible attitude toward different psychotherapeutic models, combining various perspectives in practice.
-The main focus of the integrative approach is to create a unique, tailored therapy for each client individually and to respect the personality and authenticity of the therapist.
+I am trained in the integrative psychotherapeutic approach.
+This perspective emphasizes a flexible and adaptive attitude toward different therapeutic models, combining various techniques and insights in practice.
+The core principle of integrative therapy is to create a personalized approach for each client, respecting their unique needs, while also honoring the authenticity and individuality of the therapist.

 IN PRACTICE